anababnigg/uiuc-cs-projects/README.md

 **Languages used:** C++, Java

 Java was utilized in couse CS124.
 I am yet to push code from this course to this repository.
 C++ was utilized in both CS128 and CS225.
 In these courses, "MP" stands for "Machine Project".
-Most of these projects and what they are about are posted on the university websites, yet I will provide explanations below.
+Most of these projects and their descriptions are posted on the university websites, yet I will provide explanations below.

 ## Project Descriptions

+**CS 128:**
+> "Hawaiian Words": a tool for generating the pronunciation of Hawaiian words by defining the pronunciation rules for each character and combination of characters in the language.
+> "Connect 4": program for simulating a variant of a 'Connect Four' board game, where functions provide the functionality needed to simulate and play the board game.

 ## Notes

+- Most of this coursework was done over my time at university, yet I am pushing changes recently.
+- Currently taking CS225 and thus the repository is incomplete in this realm.